Live Magic

 Live Magic is the second live album by British rock band Queen.
 It was recorded at various live shows during The Magic Tour and was released on 1 December 1986.
 However, it was not released in the United States until August 1996.
 It received strong criticism from fans, due to the heavy editing of many songs.
 For example, the opera section was removed from "Bohemian Rhapsody", the second verse and chorus were removed from "Tie Your Mother Down", and "Is This the World We Created...?", "We Will Rock You" and "We Are the Champions" were reduced to one verse and chorus.

-Most of the performances were recorded at Knebworth Park on 9 August 1986, which marks the band's final ever concert with its original line-up.
+Most of the performances were recorded at Knebworth Park on 9 August 1986, which marks the band's final ever concert with its classic line-up.